 The Future of the Car: Are we there yet?The We Mean Business coalition

-The transformation of the auto sector towards zero-carbon, electric mobility is accelerating – that was the central message from the gathering of industry executives, analysts and NGOs at this month’s FT Future of the Car Summit in London.
+The transformation of the auto sector towards zero-carbon, electric mobility is accelerating – that was the central message from the gathering of industry executives, analysts and NGOs at the FT Future of the Car Summit in London.

 There is growing awareness of the urgent need to achieve industry-wide decarbonisation from a sector that accounts for 23% of global energy-related CO2 emissions and is the fastest-growing contributor to climate change, according to the IEA.
 However, there was also a clear acknowledgement of the many factors still slowing the rapid transition to electrification.